Bajortski/bajortski.net/statuses.md

 Life is effort and I'll stop when I die!
 I am my favourite person because I find these little bubbles of joy and I just pop them.
 I hate joy.
 I HATE IT!
+I hope we drown.
+Canada: Where everything is an experiment.